wolfSSL/wolfcrypt_nodejs/README.md

 sudo make install
 ```

-To link wolfcrypt you need to run `export LD_LIBRARY_PATH=/usr/local/lib` or wherever you have your wolfssl installed:
+To link wolfCrypt you need to run `export LD_LIBRARY_PATH=/usr/local/lib` or wherever you have your wolfssl installed:

 Verify the .so (shared object) path and version in `binding.gyp`: